AmensMortem/absolutecinema/README.md

 **FastText MLP:** lowercase + remove all punctuation with regex.
 Important because FastText looks words up in a dictionary - punctuation attached to a word breaks the lookup.

 **DistilBERT**: no manual cleaning needed - the tokenizer handles everything.
-We removed placeholder descriptions like " Add a plot" and "Plot unknown", dropped duplicates, and filtered out genres with fewer than 50 examples.

 **All models**: 70/15/15 train/val/test split, fixed seed 42.
 MultiLabelBinarizer fits only on training data.